Arbitrary high-fidelity binomial codes from multiphoton spin-boson interactions: Binomial codewords via rotation of primitive states

 \section{Binomial codewords via rotation of primitive states}

-Following the framework developed in Ref.~\cite{Grimsmo_PRX_2020}, in this Section, we demonstrate explicitly how the logical binomial codewords defined in Eq.~\eqref{eqn_bonom_code_states} can be obtained from a single {\em primitive state} using parity-selective rotations.
-This construction places the binomial code within the broader class of rotation-symmetric bosonic codes (RSBCs) and highlights the underlying discrete rotational symmetries that structure these codes.
+Following the framework developed in Ref.~\cite{Grimsmo_PRX_2020}, in this Appendix, we demonstrate explicitly how the logical binomial codewords defined in Eq.~\eqref{eqn_bonom_code_states} can be obtained from a single {\em primitive state} using parity-selective rotations.
+This construction places the binomial code within the broader class of RSBCs and highlights the underlying discrete rotational symmetries that structure these codes.